ID1019/gitbook-exercises/trees/splay.md

 Assume that we have a struct definition for a node with the fields:
 `key`, `value`, `left` and `right`.
-We could then rewrite {\tt update/3} in the following way (we here also combine the three alternatives in one clause).
+We could then rewrite `update/3` in the following way (we here also combine the three alternatives in one clause).

 ```elixir